History of the Big 12 Conference: Broadcast revenue

 On October 5 the Big 12 agreed to equally distribute Tier I and II television revenues.
 Dodds had long been firmly against equal sharing of TV revenue, but UT blessed the deal to stabilize the conference.

 On October 6, the Big 12 Conference Board of Directors, acting upon a unanimous recommendation of the expansion committee, authorized negotiations with Texas Christian University (TCU) to become a member.
 TCU had recently agreed to join the Big East Conference. but their fans had wanted to be in the Big 12 since the SWC crashed.
-On October 10, Texas Christian University's Board of Trustees voted to accept the invitation, joining on July 1, 2012.
+On October 10, Texas Christian University's board of trustees voted to accept the invitation, joining on July 1, 2012.

 A Big 12 official named Brigham Young University and the University of Louisville as other expansion candidates.
 It would later leak that the Big 12's television partners were unenthusiastic about BYU.

 With the loss of Texas A&M and its Aggie fan base, the conference thought there was now a need/opening for another Texas school.
 While the TCU fan base was significantly smaller, TCU was in a good location.
-With the SEC now having a significant Texas presence, adding Dallas/Fort Worth-based TCU made sense in terms of protecting the other Texas and Oklahoma schools' access to DFW-area recruiting.
+With the SEC now having a significant Texas presence, adding Dallas/Fort Worth-based TCU made sense since non-Texas-based Big 12 schools could possibly use the addition of TCU to the Big 12 as a recruiting tool.

 TCU had long rivalries with several Big 12 schools, notably with Baylor, dating back to 1899.